-Tony Jones has lived aboard his narrowboat 'The Watchman' for eight years and regularly cruises without the help of a crew.
+Tony Jones lives aboard his narrowboat 'The Watchman' and regularly cruises without the help of a crew.
 Tony's kindly put together some helpful tips that he's picked up while exploring the inland waterways on his own terms.

 Ladders are a relatively recent addition to the historic structures of locks and were introduced as a safety escape feature, rather than as an aid to boating.
 Although many single handers find the ladders useful some consider them unnecessary, preferring instead to haul their boat in and out of the lock using ropes.